leshnabalara/click/docs/bashcomplete.rst

 .. versionadded:: 2.0

 Click can provide tab completion for commands, options, and choice values.
-Bash, Zsh, and Fish are supported
+Bash (version 4.4 and up), Zsh, and Fish are supported, but it is possible to register your own :ref:`custom-shell-completion`.

 Completion is only available if a script is installed and invoked through an entry point, not through the ``python`` command.
 See